allenmonkey970/AnimePahe-Downloader/README.md

 ---

 **Disclaimer:**
-This tool is intended for educational use only.
-Please do NOT copy or distribute downloaded anime episodes to any third party from [AnimePahe](https://animepahe.ru/) and
-Do not use this tool to violate the Terms of Service of any website.
+This tool is for educational use only.
+Don't redistribute, download anime, or use this script to break the Terms of Service of AnimePahe or any other site.